 Whilst you may have thought long and hard about what you want your app to do, there may be functionality that has been overlooked that could be integral to the success of your application.

-And it is our job to help you uncover the possibilities of your app (and therefore the cost associated with them!).
+It’s our job to help you uncover the possibilities of your app (and therefore the cost associated with them!).

 Of course a dedicated framework means you can do much more and aren’t restricted on functionality, but it’s also much more laborious and doesn’t allow cross-platform distribution.